-The Definitive Guide to Understanding Rich Snippets
+The Full Guide for Understanding Rich Snippets - Accuranker

 Several important factors go into any effective search engine optimization campaign.
 Rich snippets are not necessarily mandatory, but they are good for breathing new life into Google search results, site operators and users.
 If you can effectively set them up, they can prove to be really handy for improving website’s SEO and help in generating more traffic from Google SERPs.
 Used properly, they are a great tool to have in your arsenal.
 This blog is all about how to setup rich snippets, and why you should incorporate them into your SEO strategy.